-A state whose voters elect primarily Democratic candidates.
-It is the opposite of a red state.
+A “blue state” is one whose voters elect primarily Democratic candidates.

 There are different levels of how ‘blue’ a state can be.
 If a Democratic candidate wins the vote in that state, that state has ‘turned blue.’
 If a state votes for a Democrat in nearly every statewide race, it could be considered a ‘deep blue’ or ‘dark blue’ state (New Jersey, Oregon, Vermont, etc.).

 There is no hard and fast rule as to what makes a state dark or light blue.
 Some people may consider Colorado or New Mexico light blue states, and others may consider them swing states.